Call us Toll Free – 24 Hours a Day

 Any structure, part, or system for securing cargo must function correctly.
 Also, there should not be any defects or damage in any of those elements.
 Manufacturing standards are in place for specific tie-downs used to secure cargo, such as cordage, webbing, wire rope, steel, chains, or strapping.

-Trucking companies should attach and secure each tie-down to avoid them from releasing, unfastening, becoming loose, or opening.
+Trucking companies should attach and secure each tie-down to prevent them from releasing, unfastening, becoming loose, or opening.
 Any tie-down that could come in direct contact with a piece of cargo should include edge protection, preventing cutting or abrasion of the tie-down.

 The number of tie-downs for each item depends on the weight and length of the cargo: